macOS 12 Monterey: New features, compatibility, release date

 Release date: When will macOS 12 Monterey come out?

 macOS 12 Monterey was introduced at Apple’s annual Worldwide Developers Conference,

 The macOS 12 Monterey developer beta program started on the same day as the keynote, June 7.
-In July, Apple will release the public beta of macOS 12 Monterey and will be followed by a release to the general public in the fall, probably around September.
+On the 1st of July, Apple released the public beta of macOS 12 Monterey and will be followed by a release to the general public in the fall, probably around September.